Mental Health & Justice

 Case Management: For individuals 12 years of age and older with the prospect of mental health concerns and are involved in the criminal justice system (including probation and parole).
 Contact Central Intake to make a referral at 1-866-345-0183, ext.3321

 Court Support: For individuals 18 years of age or older with mental health concerns or brain injuries who have outstanding charges at the Bradford or Newmarket courthouses, you can use our referral form.
-For other questions, please contact 289-221-3296 or 416-319-8445 to complete an intake.
+For other questions, please contact 289-221-3296 or 416-319-8445.